Brain herniation is the shifting of the brain tissue from one space in the brain to another through various folds and openings.

 Call your local emergency number (such as 911) or take the person to a hospital emergency room if they develop decreased alertness or other symptoms, especially if there has been a head injury or if the person has a brain tumor or blood vessel problem.

-Prompt treatment of increased intracranial pressure and related disorders may reduce the risk of brain herniation.
+Prompt treatment of increased intracranial pressure and related disorders may reduce the risk for brain herniation.